|

 GROUP BY acol, dcol, gcol;

 The example below joins 4 tables ITEM, BRAND, MODEL and CONDITION.
 In human understandable terms: a [secondhand] Item is of a particular Model and Brand.
 The Items retail at different prices depending on their condition.
+This selection is close to what is wanted.

 SELECT brand.brand_name, model.model_name,